dhruvweaver/polyphonic-backend/README.md

 # polyphonic-backend
 Backend for [Polyphonic](https://github.com/dhruvweaver/Polyphonic) app:
-- Middleman communation between app and Spotify's and Apple Music's servers so that rate limit is controlled
+- Provides communation between app and Spotify's and Apple Music's servers so that rate limit is controlled
 - Supplies playlist sharing capability

 Project still in early stages, the setup instructions may change over time.